Prep time: 10 minutes

 Salt, to taste

-Serve with mint and coriander raita or mango chutney or chilli jam.
+- Serve with mango chutney or chilli jam.

 Recipe Notes: I also made samosas exactly the same way using sweet potatoes and the Bhuna Spice Pot.
 See this recipe here.